flannelhead/flannelhead.github.io/posts/2018-03-11-evolving-espway.md

 to face the general public.

-esp-open-rtos has also a couple of active contributors, some investing large amounts of time in reverse-engineering parts of the original SDK, driving the
+esp-open-rtos has also a couple of active contributors, some investing large amounts of time in reverse-engineering parts of the original SDK, driving the environment towards the upstream versions of the software components used, e.g. lwIP and FreeRTOS, which are nowadays consistently kept up to date within the framework.
+This helps us avoid some of the long-standing bugs in the old version of lwIP used in the official SDKs.
+Being closer to upstream code also gives better stability and new features.

 Note: despite my slight ranting about Espressif's SDK work, I'm pretty impressed with their investment in the ESP32 support!
 I guess they've learned